rohit507/UMD-CMSC498a-Intro-to-ESD/src/ClockingAndTimers/layout.md

 @smallfigure("Clock Divider Block Diagram",assets/Clock-Divider-Diagram.eps,0.95)

+_Clock Dividers_ are an integral part of any complex clocking system.
+@@
-_Clock Dividers_ are an integral part of any complex clocking system, they allow you to turn a single precisely timed clock signal into another running an integer multiple slower.
+They allow you to turn a single precisely timed clock signal into another running an integer multiple slower.

 Internally they have two registers, a counter register, and a factor